 I used to only make roasts in the crockpot or instapot up until lately- I learned the ‘art’ of cooking them in the oven.
 I LOVE it at a medium well temperature perfect on its own or on a sandwich.
 Growing up, my mom made pot roast very dry – we smothered them in gravy- I think back then folks were afraid to cook things at a more “rare” temp so it was normal for dry roasts!
 Now, times have changed a bit and we’ve learned more about safe temps of meat—it’s great to be able to enjoy a nice, juicy, pot roast!

-What you need for oven rump roast
+Ingredients for oven rump roast

-Rump Roast – a rump roast is a lean cut of beef and is known to be flavorful and sometimes tougher cut.
+- Rump Roast – a rump roast is a lean cut of beef and is known to be flavorful and sometimes tougher cut.
 It is boneless.
 We used a 2 lb roast in this recipe, but measurements and cooking times can be adjusted for larger roasts too.

-Our French Creek rump roasts are a flavorful option.
+- Our French Creek rump roasts are a flavorful option.
 They are dry aged 21 days before being processed into cuts.
 This helps create a more flavorful, tender, cut.
 Typically, meat found at most grocery stores is not dry-aged.
 We have a variety of roasts and sizes available for local pick up or delivery.

-Seasoning- this recipe calls for our farmers blend seasoning.
+- Seasoning- this recipe calls for our farmers blend seasoning.
 You can also create your own rub, or use another favorite mixture.
 A simple salt and pepper spice rub works fine too.

-Beef Broth- beef broth is added to the roasting pan in the middle of cooking- this will help keep the roast from drying out.
+- Beef Broth- beef broth is added to the roasting pan in the middle of cooking- this will help keep the roast from drying out.

 Meat Thermometer: this is one of the most important tools in this recipe.
 You truly need the thermometer to ensure the roast does not get overcooked.
 Over cooked roast = dry roast.